kbaylosis/butter_cli/README.md

 Options:
 --help or -h
   Show this information
-  When generating a page.
-A state and model is provided along with it.
 --module or -m
   The name of the module.
 Use a lowercase_with_underscores.
 --name or -n